Bun-sgoil Ghàidhlig Phort Righ

-Bun-sgoil Ghàidhlig Phort Righ is a Gaelic-medium primary school in Portree on Skye, Scotland.
+Bun-sgoil Ghàidhlig Phort Righ is a Gaelic-medium all-gender primary school in Portree on Skye, Scotland.
 The school opened April 2018, becoming the third purpose-built Gaelic school in the Highland Council area.

 The £8.7 million building was built by Robertson Construction.
+The School had 169 pupils as of January 2026.
+The current Headteacher is Flora Guidi.

 One local councillor criticised the new school as a "disaster for community relations" as pupils in a small community should not be divided by language.

+Catchment

+The school’s catchment has a variety of villages across the island including Edinbane, Uig, Staffin, Carbost, Dunvegan and many more across northern Skye.